-Official Website-

 Bio

-Maria Christine is a writer of fantasy, historic, and speculative romance, as well as romantic affirmations, poetry, and other creative expressions of love.
+Maria Christine is a writer of fantasy, historic, and speculative romance, as well as romantic affirmations, poetry, essays, and other creative expressions of love.
 She has been a Vivian, Golden Heart, and Diamond Heart Awards judge for the Romance Writers of America (RWA), and maintains an advice column, On Love, at Medium.com.
 She is passionate about intimacy, sensuality, sex positivity, and the intricacies of human nature and connections.

 She likes to read medieval fantasy and historic romance and enjoys writing about ominous anti-heroes and passionate love.
 Some of her favorite things are forests, dark castles, thunderstorms, and muscle cars.
 Favorite pastimes include (but are never limited-to!) researching, stargazing, and archery.